vnen/godot-tiled-importer/README.md

 ## Caveats on Tiled maps

-* Godot TileSets only have on collision shape, so the last found will overwrite the others.
+* Godot TileSets only have one navigation and one occluder per tile, so the last found will overwrite the others.

-* The same goes for navigation/occluder polygons.

 * There's no Ellipse shape in Godot.
 If you use it as a collision object, it will be converted to a capsule shape, which may be imprecise.
 However, if the